jakuzzibubbles/getting-started-with-python/README.md

-## Project Overview

-In this project, I aimed to filter and extract specific emails from my inbox, particularly those containing a keyword, such as "bewerbung" (application), from a large set of emails stored in an MBOX file.

 ### Problem
 I had a collection of emails in the MBOX format, and I needed to filter out emails that contained a particular keyword in either the subject or the body of the email.
 The goal was to extract these emails and store them in a structured format, such as CSV, for further analysis and reference.